FAQs & the Residential Guide to Living

 If you are in need of a proof of residency, please email our office at email@example.com.

 Campus residents that have emergency repairs such as broken water pipes, power outages, lock difficulties, or other safety/security hazards should immediately contact a Residence Life staff member.
 If you can't reach a staff member, contact University Police at 512-488-8444.

-For routine repairs, fill out the maintenance request below, appropriate to the hall in which you live:
+For routine repairs, fill out the maintenance request appropriate to the community in which you live: